-Signature of DT/DDT
+Signature of DT/DDT \\\\\

-Date: November 2018

-Review due: September 2019
+Date ratified: December 2020 Review due: December 2021

-1. Safequarding and Child Protection Ethos
+1. Safeguarding and Child Protection Ethos

 We in Roe Valley Integrated Primary School have a responsibility for the safeguarding and child protection of the children in our care and we will carry out this duty by providing a caring, supportive and safe environment, where each child is valued for his or her unique talents and abilities, and in which all our young people can learn and develop to their full potential.
 All staff, teaching and non-teaching should be alert to the signs of possible abuse and should know the procedures to be followed.
 This Policy sets out guidance on the action, which is required where abuse or harm to a child is suspected and outlines referral procedures within our school